Dirac Operators, Dirac Cohomology and Unitarity for $A(m\vert n)$: Dirac operators and Dirac cohomology: Revisited

 \subsection{Dirac induction}

-For general $\gg$-supermodules, Dirac cohomology does not have good functorial properties.
-Specifically, as a functor, Dirac cohomology generally lacks an adjoint, and $\DC(\cdot)$ satisfies a six-term exact sequence only when the involved supermodules admit an infinitesimal character.
+For general $\gg$-supermodules, Dirac cohomology has poor functorial properties.
+In particular, $\DC(\cdot)$ does not in general admit an adjoint functor.
+However, for supermodules with infinitesimal character, it satisfies a six-term exact sequence.